alkindi17/pokedex/README.md

 To pull and run the Docker image of the project, follow these steps:

-1. Pull the Docker image from Docker Hub:
+1. Pull the Docker image from Docker Hub.

 ```bash
 docker pull alialkindi/pokedex:latest
 ```

-2. Run the Docker container:
+2. Run the Docker container.

 ```bash
 docker run -p 3000:3000 alialkindi/pokedex:latest